Michael Savage

-Michael Alan Weiner (born March 31, 1942), known by his professional name Michael Savage, is an American right-wing author, conspiracy theorist, political commentator, activist, and former radio host.
+Michael Alan Weiner (born March 31, 1942) known by his professional name Michael Savage, is an American author, political commentator, activist, and former radio host.
 Savage is best known as the host of The Savage Nation, a nationally syndicated talk show that aired on Talk Radio Network across the United States until 2021, and in 2009 was the second most listened-to radio talk show in the country with an audience of over 20 million listeners on 400 stations across the United States.
 From October 23, 2012, to January 1, 2021, Michael Savage had been syndicated by Cumulus Media and Westwood One.
 He holds master's degrees from the University of Hawaii in medical botany and medical anthropology, and a Ph.D. from the University of California, Berkeley in nutritional ethnomedicine.
 As Michael Weiner, he has written books on nutrition, herbal medicine, and homeopathy; as Michael Savage, he has written several political books that have reached The New York Times Best Seller list.

 Savage has summarized his political philosophy in three words: borders, language, and culture.
-He has characterized his views as conservative nationalism, while critics have characterized them as "fostering extremism."
+He has characterized his views as conservative nationalism, while critics have characterized them as "fostering extremism".
 He supports the English-only movement and argues that liberalism and progressivism are degrading American culture.
 Although his radio delivery is mainly characterized as politically themed, he also often covers topics such as medicine, nutrition, music, literature, history, theology, philosophy, sports, business, economics, and culture, and tells personal anecdotes.

-In 2009, Savage was placed on a list of people permanently banned from entering the United Kingdom by British Home Secretary for "seeking to provoke others to serious criminal acts and fostering hatred."
+In 2009, Savage was permanently banned from entering the United Kingdom for "seeking to provoke others to serious criminal acts and fostering hatred".